sws-computersysteme/azure-ai-travel-agents/docs/README.md

 2. When asked if you are sure you want to continue, enter `y`

 The resource group and all the resources will be deleted.

+## Technical documentation

+For more detailed information about the architecture, components, and how the application works, please refer to the [Technical Documentation](./overview.md).

 ## Advanced Setup